ExclamationLabs/connector-grafana/README.md

 * **CreateOp** - Allows the connector to create Grafana Users, Grafana Organizations, and Grafana Datasources
 * **DeleteOp** - Allows the connector to delete Grafana Users, Grafana Organizations, and Grafana Datasources
 * **UpdateDeltaOp** - Allows for updates of the supported Object Types.
 Grafana Users, Grafana Organizations, and Grafana Datasources
+* **DiscoverConfigurationOp** - Allows the connector to suggest configuration values in the user interface at creation time.

 ## Deep Get Explained